spinnaker/spinnaker.github.io/guides/developer/plugins/frontend.md

 ]
 ```

-The metadata that you must provide is generated by the `releaseBundle` command
-used in the previous section.
-The metadata is found in the
-`build/distributions/plugin-info.json`.
-The only additional field you must
-provide from this generated JSON is the `url` key which points to the location
-of your plugin zip file.
-The zip file may live at any URI so long as it is
-accessible from your Spinnaker cluster.

-It is common for users to store these files in a separate git repository from
+You can store the `repositories.json` and `plugins.json` in any location that Spinnaker can reach.
+Most developers store these files in a repository separate from the plugin code.
-the plugin code, especially if the plugin is proprietary, so that it is
-accessible from a given Spinnaker cluster.

-### Installation

-Installation occurs either through [Halyard] or the [Spinnaker Operator].
-In
-either case you will have a Halconfig file that will configure plugins for your
-Spinnaker cluster.

-The following YAML snippet is a sample of how you would configure your plugin:
+### Create an installation README for your users

+In addition to explaining what your plugin does, you should include a YAML snippet showing your plugin's configuration.
+For example:

 ```yaml
 profiles: